 High performing organizations put their time and energy into two key areas: improving the performance of employees in their current role through in-the-moment learning, and they offer longer-term development paths.
 Organizations designed for growth also reward individuals who actively engage in their own growth.
 Learning and development professionals view learning from the employee’s perspective and focus on simplifying an employee’s work life, anticipating their needs, eliminating the barriers to learning and delivering experiences that are relevant, current and in the moment.

 High performing learning organizations create conditions that allow an individual to control their destiny and influence their future.
 Through process and decision-making clarity, they encourage greater risk-taking and exploration among employees.

 High performing learning organizations invest time in making learning happen faster for the individual and for the organization so that they are leveraging that learning every day to accelerate performance, move faster, and adapt quicker.

 4. Engage in accelerated evolution

 He notes: “When you are moving from activities to outcomes, from courses to experiences, and when you are culturally moving away from conformity you create conditions for stewardship of ideas and for individuality in learning.
-This should be the approach we all strive to achieve in our organisations.”
+This should be the approach we all strive to achieve in our organizations.”